 POLICY NAME First Aid Policy & Procedures

 COMPILED BY Martina Goble

 DATE Policy V1 Distributed October 2017

 REVIEW DUE DATE REVIEWED

-37112 DATE BY (NAME) & CHANGES MADE
+DATE BY (NAME) & CHANGES MADE

-April 2023 April 2023 Julie Perks: - Reviewed and updated to include the proposed addition of another school site. - Added reference to an additional medical room and its location. - Removal of the inclusion within this policy of exemplar First Aid documents - pupil medical record, accident form, and list of Infectious Diseases.
+April 2023 April 2023 Julie Perks: Reviewed and updated to include the proposed addition of another school site.
+Added reference to an additional medical room and its location.
+Removal of the inclusion within this policy of exemplar First Aid documents - pupil medical record, accident form, and list of Infectious Diseases.
 These sit within our school documents and records available for inspection, and reference to them is clear, but they do not require reproduction in their entirety within this policy.

-May 2023 Julie Perks: - Additional site approved by DfE.
-The above proposed changes to the policy to include first aid provision on an additional site now confirmed.
+May 2023 Julie Perks: Additional site approved by DfE.
+Changes to the policy to include first aid provision on an additional site.
 Policy updated accordingly.

-April 2025
+April 2025 April 2025 Julie Perks: No changes made.

+April 2027